pleerock/typeodm/README.md

 # TypeODM

-ODM for MongoDB that works in Typescript.
+ODM for MongoDB that works in TypeScript.

+This project is deprecated.
+TypeODM functionality is part of [TypeORM](http://typeorm.io) now, please use TypeORM instead.

 ## Usage